 You need to have a website, social media accounts (ideally on multiple platforms), and an email list for all of those accounts.
-If you have these things, people will be more likely to trust that you’re a legitimate company, because they can find you easily.
+If you have these things and regularity post social media content, people will be more likely to trust that you’re a legitimate company, because they can find you easily.

 2. Use reputable partnerships

 If you can partner with or get testimonials from people who already have credibility in your industry, that will help to get your name out there and make it seem like you’re trustworthy too.